5 Things I wish I knew before going to Sequoia and Kings Canyon National Park

 On the summer weekends, you will need to use their free shuttle to access popular activities.

-You get to climb up 390 steps to reach the peak of Moro Rock.
+You get to climb up 390 steps to reach the peak of Moro Rock

-The temperature tends to be cooler at Sequoia compared to Kings Canyon.
+The temperature tends to be cooler at Sequoia compared to Kings Canyon

-Kings Canyon highlights
+Kings Canyon National Park highlights

 Visitors may experience changing climates at different parts of the park due to the elevation change.
 Kings Canyon tends to be hotter than Sequoia.